jpbow/ai-messenger-bot/README.md

 * A wit.ai account
 * A Heroku account

+## Quickstart

+Coming soon!
+Should have this finished in the next week.

 ## Sources
 * Makes use of code from the official wit.ai messenger.js example (https://github.com/wit-ai/node-wit)
 * This guide loosely follows the 15 minute Facebook bot guide by (https://github.com/jw84/messenger-bot-tutorial)